kokejohh/pthipth/README.md

   - argument: The argument passed to the function.
   - priority: The initial priority of the thread.

-#### Idle thread:
-idle thread that loops infinitely and repeatedly yields the processor. it has the same priority as the main thread.

 ### Acknowledgements
 This project includes code adapted from [Jitesh Shah and Members's](https://github.com/jitesh1337/mythread_lib) implementation.
 The pthipth_pool code includes portions inspired by the work of [Mathias Brossard](https://github.com/mbrossard/threadpool) implementation,which is licensed under the BSD 2-Clause License.